 We walked through a hole in a metal fence, surrounded by garbage and what I’m pretending wasn’t sewage.
 Then, along a “sidewalk” lined with shopping stalls filled with craft items.
 Again, they were alarmingly over priced and the touts were fairly aggressive.
 We bee-lined for the nearest bathroom to relieve ourselves of the unintentional free sample ingestion, lost our group, and once again just kept going straight in hopes that we would know where we were going once we saw it.
 We didn’t find the group, but I did spot an amazing view.

 The tour guide wakened me from my trance, beckoning us to come join the group a little farther ahead.
 He spoke to the group of Chinese who, again, ran off with school girl excitement to the boat.
 Then he collected My Six and told us “You, 1, 2, 3, 4, 5, 6” looked please with himself and walked away.
 Thank you?
-We followed the others down the pier to our waiting boat and, once again, hoped everything would make sense soon.
+We followed the others down the pier to our waiting boat.

 TO BE CONTINUED…